 Golden Hammer Rating

 As a quick aside, it needs to be said that it is possible to test the ‘performance’ of tabletop games.
 In software, you can do test runs of a program to see which parts of it take the most time to process.
 This is called profiling and is used to zero in on the biggest performance bottlenecks, i.e. the areas which should be prioritized for optimization.

 Profiling can be done on tabletop games as well, either as dedicated playtest sessions or just keeping an eye out during normal playtests.
 Trying to optimize everything is usually not really feasible, and can actually backfire, or just waste a lot of time.
 When profiling, try to find what causes the most performance loss (i.e. wastes the most time) across the total gameplay session, and then try to optimize that bit.

-The benefit of profiling is being able to find the performance-critical parts of the system and investing most of the optimization effort in them.
-You want to guarantee you’re getting the most performance out of each change you make.
+The benefit of profiling is being able to find the performance-critical parts of the system and invest most of the optimization effort in them.
+You want to guarantee you’re getting the maximum possible benefit out of each change you make.

 With that said, time to get to the Golden Hammer™ rating for Optimization.
 As a refresher, this is a measure of how easy a principle is to overuse, regardless of other factors.

 Optimization scores less than Modularity on this front, mostly because it assumes you have an already-functional system in place.
 Of course, things can just as easily break with optimization as with anything else.
 We’re still talking about making changes to rules, but in general optimization shouldn’t really introduce breaking changes.
 As long as you can make things smoother without altering functionality, optimization is much harder to overdo.
 However, it’s good to take things cautiously and delegate optimization to the later stages of the design process.
 This way you can make sure you have a good idea of how the system behaves and have already identified at least some areas that can be optimized.